nitin100994/interview_shortlist_strategy/README.md

-Add-ons (if HR asks further):
+Add-ons:

-"I’ve already aligned things internally to make transition smooth." 🧩
+"I’ve aligned things internally for a smooth transition." 🧩

-"I’ve helped with KT and the team is well set — just awaiting official exit." 🚪
+"KT is done and the team is ready — just awaiting official exit." 🚪

 4. Why We Set Naukri to 1 Month 🧠🎭

-Everyone knows TCS has a 3-month notice period — it’s an open secret in the industry 🧾
+Everyone knows TCS notice is 3 months — it’s an open secret 🧾

-But this is where reverse psychology comes in ♟️
+This is reverse psychology ♟️

-You set it to 1 month to make your profile too good to ignore — HRs will feel the need to call you and confirm, and that call becomes your playground 🎯🎙️
+You set 1 month to make your profile too good to ignore — HRs will want to call and confirm 🎯

-If you just write 3 months — you come across as unapproachable, too rigid, and poor at communication ❌🗣️
+That’s your playground — where you control the narrative 🎙️

+Writing 3 months shows lack of communication and reduces shortlisting chances ❌🗣️

-A strong profile with a short notice creates curiosity + urgency 🚨
+Strong profile + short notice = curiosity + urgency 🚨

-And when they call, you control the narrative: you explain you're on release, you joke a bit, you show you're open, honest, flexible 🤝😄

-> HRs don’t always shortlist based on facts — they shortlist based on perceived interest and confidence. 🧠✨

 Be real.
 Be you. 🙌

-Crack a light joke if it fits 😂
+Use humor if needed 😂

-Show energy in your voice 🎤
+Show high energy 🎤

-Ask questions too — this shows confidence and flips the power dynamic 🔁
+Ask questions — confidence booster 🔁

-> Remember, it’s not just an interview.
-It’s a mutual exchange.
-The more questions you ask, the more seriously you’re taken. ⚖️
+> Interviews are a mutual exchange.
+More questions = more confidence ⚖️

 5. Visibility Strategy (Beyond Naukri) 🔍

-Start engaging on LinkedIn: like posts, comment "congrats" and react on meaningful updates 💡🎉

-Optionally share small updates or random thoughts to appear active 🧠💬

-Daily activity increases recruiter visibility 📈

-Maintain your GitHub profile: regularly push your practice code, even small ones, to build an active public footprint 💻📂
+Engage on LinkedIn: Like, comment, and support 🎉

+Share short posts, insights, learnings 🧠💬

+Update GitHub consistently with practice projects 💻📂

-6. Case Handling: What If Your Actual Notice Is 3 Months? 🎯
+6. Case Handling: Actual Notice is 3 Months 🎯

-Case 1: You Resign Right After Getting First Offer 📩
+Case 1: Resign After First Offer 📩

-Update your Naukri profile to "Notice Served" 🟢
+Change Naukri status to "Notice Served" 🟢

-You'll start getting more calls with serious interest 📲

-Use the first offer letter to attract more offers 💼
+Use first offer letter to gain leverage for more 💼

-Share the offer with other companies to increase your market value 📈
+Share with others to amplify interest 📈

-Within 1.5 months, you’ll likely have multiple offers 🏆
+You’ll likely have multiple offers in 1.5 months 🏆

-If needed, delay joining original company slightly using emotional/professional justification ⌛

-Case 2: You Get Only One Offer and Delay Happens 😬
+Case 2: Delay from Manager 😬

-Say: "I’m ready but my manager is stalling the process.
-I’m caught up in internal approvals but already committed emotionally and practically." 🤷‍♂️
+Say: "I’m ready but caught in internal delays." 🤷‍♂️

-Express minor panic, but always sound under control 🧘
+Act slightly panicked but stay in control 🧘

-The company has already invested 1.5 months in your hiring — they’ll likely stretch to 2+ months if needed 💼📆
+They've already invested 1.5 months — most will wait 📆

-Meanwhile, keep applying and interviewing to get another job 🎯
+Continue applying actively to secure backup 🎯

-If worst-case happens, be honest and say: "Only 3 weeks left in notice.
-I’ll join the moment it clears."
+Worst case?
+Say: "Only 3 weeks left, I’ll join soon." 💪

-95% chances they'll wait — they’ve already invested in you 🧾💰

-Case 3: You Don’t Get Any Job and First Company Rejects ❌
+Case 3: No Offers, Rejected Later ❌

-Revoke your resignation from TCS (yes, this is possible) 🔄
+Revoke resignation from TCS 🔄

-Remember: It’s your job, your career — not family-level commitment 🛡️

-This is normal in today’s job market.
-Many people test waters 🌍

-Learn from it, reset, and restart stronger — the world is switching roles like this all the time 🔥🔁
+Not a personal failure — just a strategic reset 🛡️

+Most people test the waters — no guilt 🌊

+Learn, regroup, and restart stronger 🔥

 7. Bonus Pointers 🎁

-"I’ve already told my manager I’m preparing for a move — they’re supportive." 🤝
+"Manager already knows I’m preparing — supportive." 🤝

-"This 1.5 month estimate is genuine — I don’t want to mislead anyone." 🧠🗓️
+"1.5 months is genuine — I’m not misleading anyone." 🧠🗓️

 8. Final Truth 🔐

-> You’re still getting paid, not doing work, and on good terms.
-That’s leverage.
-Use it with confidence. 💰🧘‍♂️
+> You’re being paid, not working, and you're in control.
+That’s leverage. 💰🧘‍♂️

 ---

-This file is crafted to help product-based companies trust your timeline while ensuring you still get the call.
-Use this in sync with an optimized profile, GitHub, and LinkedIn engagement strategy.
-Handle all possible notice-related test cases with confidence and flexibility. 🎯💬🔥
+This file is your tactical blueprint to get real calls, real interviews, and real leverage.
+Use it smartly, with confidence, and with the silence of someone who knows his worth. 🔥🎯